 On Thursday, Events Editor Julia Tolda joined Columbia Science Review’s webinar, “Decisions, Decisions: How Superstitions Drive Choice,” to learn more about the science behind superstitions and descriptive decision-making.

 The Armory uptown is probably one of the best, most organized places to get vaccinated in the city.
 It has tons of appointment slots that open up pretty frequently.
 It’s also one of the most confusing places to schedule an appointment for.
 Luckily, we’re here to help you out.

 Parisians are eating inside restaurants and receiving fines while New York is lacking in Johnson & Johnson supply.

 Yes, I will miss campus and sitting in rooms learning about all sorts of things with my peers, but there are some things that I’m ready to just say goodbye to.

-New York City is packed with amazing culture and inspiring art, but sometimes it’s difficult to break the Morningside-bubble and experience it all first-hand.
-“Where Art Thou” is a weekly guide to interesting and notable lectures, events, and performances for the literary/musically/theatrically-inclined on campus.
+New York City is packed with amazing culture and inspiring art and now with so much of it online for free, there’s never been a better time to experience it first-hand.
+“Where Art Thou” is a weekly guide to interesting and notable lectures, events, and performances for the literary/musically/theatrically-inclined.